Democrats reach drug price deal, Biden upbeat on Manchin

 The conservative West Virginia Democrat has been an unreliable partner for Biden's big vision, raising questions and concerns about the president's plans expand health care, child care and other social services and tackle climate change.

+A group of House Democrats huddled with Manchin privately Tuesday at the Senate.
 Manchin's outlook angered some lawmakers who have tired of his protests but energized others, particularly progressives, to speed up the vote.
-Manchin also showed no signs of relenting Tuesday, despite widespread criticism over the power of a single senator to hold up the party's signature domestic priority.
+He showed no signs of relenting Tuesday, despite widespread criticism over the power of a single senator to hold up the party's signature domestic priority.

 “It's going to be a while,” Manchin said in brief comments Tuesday at the Capitol.